By Natalia Babenko, Shauneequa Owusu & Spring Cutter

 Today, adults are living longer than any generation in our history.
-Despite prevailing narratives about aging and decline, older adults are healthier than ever before — they are experienced and independent, and offer vital contributions to our economy, our society, and our future generations.
+Despite prevailing narratives about aging and decline, older adults are healthier than ever before; they are experienced and independent and offer vital contributions to our economy, our society, and our future generations.
 Yet negative stereotypes about aging continue to shape systems and structures that inhibit older adults from living full, vibrant lives.

 May marks Older Americans Month, and this year’s theme, Flip the Script on Aging, focuses on transforming how society perceives, talks about, and approaches older communities.
 Now is the time for policymakers to move past limiting narratives on aging and commit to implementing age-friendly policies rooted in health equity.
-Even within our shifting political landscape, as federal policies like the Older Americans Act are cut back, there are myriad bright spots of states and localities across the political spectrum shaping policies that allow older adults to thrive.
+Even within our shifting political landscape, as federal policies like the Older Americans Act are cut back, myriad bright spots of states and localities across the political spectrum are shaping policies that allow older adults to thrive.

 Advancing Health Equity for Older Populations

-Structural Determinants of Health & Age-Friendly Initiatives
+Social Determinants of Health & Age-Friendly Initiatives

 Creating laws and systems that support healthy aging will require coordinated action from partners across several levels of government and broad networks of policy actors at the local level.
-Utilizing good governance practices, local and state governments can reduce health inequities by shifting power to communities and synchronizing efforts across aging, disability, racial equity, and LGBTQ+ rights in pursuit of shared goals.
+Utilizing good governance practices, local and state governments can reduce health inequities by shifting power to communities and synchronizing efforts across aging, disability, BIPOC, and LGBTQ+ communities in pursuit of shared goals.
 Amid the changing demographics of our older population, communities and governments should implement healthy aging as a core component of public health efforts, with a foundational focus on health equity.

 A Shifting Federal Landscape